densecaviar/Star-wars-Machine-learning/README.md

 More levels or ways to make the game harder.

-Making the visuals and sounds even better!
+Making the visuals and sounds even better.

 Want to Contribute?
-Got ideas, found a bug, or want to help build one of those awesome AI brains?
+Got ideas, found a bug, or want to help build one?
 Feel free to fork this repo, open an issue, or send a pull request!
-Let's make this project even cooler together!
+Let's make this project even cooler.

 License
 This project is open source.